 We were parked up at Old Felixstowe, looking out across the sea when this Hymer turned up.
 Gav first thought it was a Mercedes but he got speaking to the owners who informed him it is actually a Fiat.

 R reg (1997) and looking very nice inside and out.
-We were curious about there being no driver’s door, like van #1 and van #19 in this gallery.
+We were curious about there being no driver’s door.
 Seems like the only exit for the driver is the hab door.
 Or maybe you slide across and exit via the passenger side (where there is a door!)
 Quirky Italians!